 Many experiments are done at pH 7.4 to mimic biological conditions.
 If your protein is stable at this pH – great!
-If not, you may need to change the pH to find conditions that keep your protein in solution.
+If not, you need to change the pH to find conditions that keep your protein in solution.
 One rule of thumb is that proteins are generally less soluble at their pI value, which is the pH at which the protein has no net charge.
 A quick and easy way to calculate a protein’s pI from its sequence is to use ExPASy’s ProtParam tool.

-Keep in mind that the buffer you use should not interfere with the activity of your protein.
+Keep in mind that the buffer you use should not interfere with the activity of your protein—this is especially important for SPR techniques.
 For example, phosphate inhibits kinases and should be thoroughly dialyzed out before performing reactions.
 Also, some buffers are sensitive to temperature.
 Tris is notorious for this.
-For example, if you pH your buffer to pH 8.0 at 25°, the pH will increase to 8.58 at 5°C and decrease to 7.71 at 37°C. So, if you plan to store your protein at 4°C or do your experiment at 37°C, you should take into consideration that the pH you measured at room temperature may be different under your experimental conditions.
+For example, if you pH your buffer to pH 8.0 at 25°C, the pH will increase to 8.58 at 5°C and decrease to 7.71 at 37°C. So, if you plan to store your protein at 4°C or do your experiment at 37°C, take into consideration that the pH you measured at room temperature may be different under your experimental conditions.

 Many buffers contain NaCl to help keep proteins soluble and to mimic physiological conditions.
-Generally, 150 mM NaCl is commonly used.
+Generally, 150 mM NaCl is used.
 However, during various protein purification steps, you may want to change the salt concentration.
-For example, if you are purifying your protein by ion exchange chromatography, you want to start with a low concentration of salt (5-25 mM) to help screen ionic interactions and help prevent nonspecific binding of proteins to the column while enabling your protein of interest to bind the column.
-In other types of chromatographic separations, like gel filtration and Ni2+ affinity columns, you may want to increase the salt concentration even more.
-I’ve gone up to 500 mM NaCl to help prevent nonspecific interactions between proteins and the column.
+For example, if you are purifying your protein by ion exchange chromatography, you want to start with a low concentration of salt (5-25 mM).
+This will help screen ionic interactions and prevent nonspecific binding of proteins to the column while enabling your protein of interest to bind the column.
+In other types of chromatographic separations, like gel filtration and Ni2+ affinity columns, you may want to increase the salt concentration.
+I’ve gone up to 500 mM NaCl to prevent nonspecific interactions between proteins and the column.

-If your protein contains cysteine residues, oxidation could become a problem and could lead to protein aggregation.
+If your protein contains cysteine residues, oxidation could become a problem and cause protein aggregation.
 To prevent this, keep a reducing agent such as DTT, TCEP, or 2-mercaptoethanol in your buffer.
-In general, TCEP is the most stable of the three, but it can also be rather expensive.
+In general, TCEP is the most stable of the three, but it can be rather expensive.
 I often use DTT in my buffer during purification and then add TCEP to the final buffer.
 A good concentration to use for these reducing agents is between 5-10 mM.
 Basically, you want to make sure that the concentration of the reducing agent is well above your protein concentration.

 It’s great to have you in the Bitesize Bio family!
 We’ve sent you an email to confirm your registration.
 Please click on the link in the email or paste it into your browser to finalize your registration.